-There is another class of “in between” businesses – services like construction or landscaping, who can practice social distancing outdoors in the improving weather.
+There is another class of “in-between” businesses – services like construction or landscaping, who can practice social distancing outdoors in the improving weather.
 Services firms like consultants, trainers, and advisors, who can pivot their delivery vehicle and deliver knowledge via video calls, webinars, and an increased reliance on collaboration environments.
-Manufacturers that are able to retrofit their production lines to produce items needed in the near-term fight to beat the coronavirus, and the long-term battle to rebuild the economy.
+Manufacturers that can retrofit their production lines to produce items needed in the near-term fight to beat the coronavirus, and the long-term battle to rebuild the economy.

 Business Continuity versus Resiliency

 Is the world truly changing?
 It may sound like a silly question, but it depends on your frame of reference.
 In time, the COVID-19 strain will subside, and people will return to something close to normal – long term, a world of incremental change.
 But this only comes after the near term, massive disruption that we are all experiencing – short term, a period of true disruption.

 We have moved beyond the topic of Business Continuity and into a world where Resiliency will win the day.
 Faced with disruptive change lasting for days (not weeks), organizations are dealing with deeply ingrained cultural challenges.
 Their resilience in the face of such fundamental change is being tested.